appurupai/mikan/README.md

 ## @ToDo
 * Front-end
 * Improve translations, especially on the admin side.
 * Improve translation files.
-Actually it's a mess.
+It's a mess.
 * Explain how to help us translating mikan
 * Allow the user to export data (CSV,XML,JSON, ?)
 * A system to suggest changes and add items.
 We won't pass through the contact form forever.